Privacy notice on Public Disclosure of Transfers of Value to Healthcare Professionals & Healthcare Organisations

-In some countries, public disclosure of ToVs to HCPs and HCOs is mandated by law, as the disclosure of such data is deemed to be required in the public interest.
-These countries now include in Europe: France, Denmark, Belgium, Greece, Portugal, Netherlands, Estonia, Latvia, Lithuania, Romania and Slovakia.
+In some European countries, public disclosure of ToVs made to HCPs and HCOs is mandated by law, as the disclosure of such data is deemed to be required in the public interest.
+These countries currently include France, Denmark, Belgium, Greece, Portugal, Romania and Slovakia.

-We, at Santen, fully support the public disclosure of ToV payments made by pharmaceutical companies to HCPs or HCOs and opt to adhere to the EFPIA Code on Disclosure and applicable national disclosure codes.
-As an ethical company we feel it is important to be transparent and open about all of our interactions and we sincerely hope the HCPs we work with agree.
+At Santen, we fully support the public disclosure of ToV payments made by us to HCPs or HCOs and opt to adhere to the EFPIA Code, the MedTech Europe Code and other applicable national disclosure codes in order to be transparent and open about all of our interactions and we sincerely hope the HCPs/HCOs we work with agree.

 Scenario #1: HCP grants Consent for public disclosure

 In that case, the total sum of ToVs and the sum by categories (i.e. registration fees, travel & accommodation, sponsorship, consultancy, consultancy expenses) provided to named individuals during one calendar year will be publicly disclosed.

 Scenario #2: HCP does not grant consent for public disclosure

 In that case, no disclosure of the total sum of ToVs or of any sum by categories, as set out above, provided to individual HCPs will take place.

-However, please note that public disclosure of aggregate sums of Transfers of value to HCPs we work with (anonymised statistical data), and who have not granted consent, will still take place based on our legitimate business interest to comply with the pharmaceutical industry’s codes and at the same time to promote trust and transparency with the people we work with such as HCPs and HCOs.
+However, please note that public disclosure of aggregate sums by categories of ToVs made to HCPs we work with (anonymised statistical data), and who have not granted consent, will still take place based on Santen’s legitimate business need to comply with our industry’s codes and at the same time be able to promote trust and transparency with the people we work with such as HCPs and HCOs.
 In such case scenario, no personal identifiers of specific HCPs will be disclosed.